Consensys/quorum/docs/Permissioning/Permissioning apis.md

 }
 ```
 #### quorumPermission.assignAccountRole
-This api can be executed by organization admin account to assign a role to an account
+This api can be executed by an organization admin account to assign a role to an account.
-* Input: Account id, org or sub org id, role to be assigned
+* Input: Account id, organization id or sub organization id, role to be assigned
 * Output: Status of the operation
 * Example:
 ```